Did you know that job costing can create an epic increase in your gross profits?

 2. Use Job Costing To Locate and Charge for Lost or Invisible Costs

-For instance, let’s say your bookkeeper enters a $700 bill that you incurred for a customer’s job.
+Let’s say your bookkeeper enters a $700 bill for a customer’s job.
 If you normally use a 33.3% markup (to yield a 25% gross profit), you’d invoice your customer $933 for this item, right?
-BUT,

 -

-- If you don’t use job costing to attach this $700 cost to the job, it’s easy to overlook that cost and, as a result,
+- If you don’t use job costing to assign this $700 cost to the job, it’s easy to overlook that cost.

-- You miss invoicing for that specific line item.
+- As a result, you miss invoicing for that specific line item.

 When you find this type of mistake after it’s too late to fix, you might even reflect on, “What could that missing money have meant to my family?“

-These kinds of errors are easy to make and, when they happen regularly, can have a BIG, cumulative impact on your gross profits.
+These kinds of errors are easy to make.
+And when they happen regularly, they can have a BIG, cumulative impact on your gross profits.

-Instead, you can use your job costing to increase gross profits by using it as a tool to invoice your customers correctly.
+Instead, you can use your job costing to INCREASE – rather than lose – gross profits by using it as a tool to invoice your customers correctly.

-How?
-When you use job costing, you’ll automatically see time and costs for each job so you can stop those invisible (and costly!) “gifts” of time and materials to your customers.
+When you use job costing, you automatically see the time and costs for each job.
+It’s time to STOP those invisible (and costly!) “gifts” of time and materials to your customers.

-This means that you, and your customer, are both treated fairly.
+Job costing means that you and your customer are both treated fairly.
 (And you do deserve to be treated fairly, right?)

 3. Use Job Costing to Spot and Eliminate Your Low-Profit and Loser Jobs